SocieteGenevoiseDonnees/SocieteGenevoiseDonnees.github.io/_posts/2018-12-18-Transfer-Learning-Intro.md

 ---
 layout: support-page
-title: Filters Styles and Domains
+title: Convolutional Neural Networks and Transfer Learning
 tags: [CNN, neural networks, Keras, tutorial]
 ---

-# Transer Learing with Convolutional Neural Networks
+# Transfer Learning with Convolutional Neural Networks

 Now that we have some experience with CNNs let us try some transfer learning.
 Transfer learning is a method of reusing a model or knowledge for another related task.
 Transfer learning can be considered as spanning four scenarios:
 - The feature spaces of source and target domains are different from each other